-If you were trying to find a delicious and decadent dessert for your romantic dinner, then look no further, because you’ve just found it!
-This molten chocolate soufflé is topped with strawberries, chocolate sauce, almonds and a delicious ice cream bar.
-It’s amazing as a valentine’s day dessert, date night dessert, anniversary dessert or for any other romantic occasion you might have.
+If you were trying to find a delicious and decadent dessert for your romantic dinner, then look no further because you've just found it!
+This molten chocolate soufflé is topped with strawberries, chocolate sauce, almonds, and a delicious ice cream bar.
+It's amazing as a Valentine's Day dessert, date night dessert, anniversary dessert, or any other romantic occasion you might have.

 I ate this dessert for the first time at a restaurant called Paris 6, in Brazil, and I fell in love with it at first glance.
 Now, imagine how happy I was when I saw that they were sharing the recipe with the public!?!?!